Risk-Team/Moldova-workshop/README.md

 # Introduction to Climate Change and Impact Assessments in Agriculture
-This repository contains all the necessary information and material for the workshop
+This repository contains all the necessary information and material for the workshop.
+The best way to use this data is to download the whole repository by clicking on the green button on the right corner and click "download zip".
+In this way, all the slides and data will be downloaded in your computer.
+Otherwise, follow the link for each of the session in the table below.
 ## Monday day 1: Introduction to climate change and crop modelling
 This repository contains all the slides and data required for the training.
 An overview of the agenda, with a link to the slides and material is found below